 An effective white collar defense in a criminal prosecution or investigation requires much more than adequate knowledge of criminal rules and statutes.
 Extensive experience dealing with the various enforcement agencies and offices is also needed.
 In the case of large firms or organizations in the greater Philadelphia area, effective representation also requires an attorney who knows how to implement a vigorous defense or effectively cooperate with enforcement agencies, and when to do both.

-When we are brought onboard a criminal investigation during its early stages, our experienced lawyers will work as a dedicated team to thoroughly investigate the facts of the case and advise the client throughout each phase of the investigation and defense, including publicity issues as well as dealing with witnesses and the government.
+When we are brought on board a criminal investigation during its early stages, our experienced lawyers will work as a dedicated team to thoroughly investigate the facts of the case and advise the client throughout each phase of the investigation and defense, including publicity issues and dealing with witnesses and the government.

 As such, we have successfully represented clients facing virtually every type of white collar investigation or prosecution, including:

 - Price-fixing, bid-rigging, and other forms of criminal antitrust

 - Compliance investigations involving SEC, FDA, IRS, and other regulatory agencies

 - Healthcare fraud

 - Money laundering